alphagov/email-alert-api/README.md

 ### Manually retrying failed notification jobs

-In the event of a GovDelivery outage, the Email Alert API will enqueue failed notification jobs in the Sidekiq retry queue.
+In the event of an outage, the Email Alert API will enqueue failed notification jobs in the Sidekiq retry queue.
 The retry queue size can be viewed via Sidekiq monitoring or by running the following command in a rails console:

 ```ruby